aweisberg/cassandra/doc/source/cql/ddl.rst

 | ``read_repair``                | *simple* | BLOCKING    | Sets read repair behavior (see below)                     |
 +--------------------------------+----------+-------------+-----------------------------------------------------------+

-.. _speculative-retry-options:
+.. _additional-request-options:

-Speculative retry options
+Additional request options
 #########################

 By default, Cassandra read coordinators only query as many replicas as necessary to satisfy consistency levels: one for consistency level ``ONE``, a quorum for ``QUORUM``, and so on.
-``speculative_retry`` determines when coordinators may query additional replicas, which is useful when replicas are slow or unresponsive.  ``additional_write_policy`` specifies the threshold at which a cheap quorum write will be upgraded to include transient replicas.
+``additional_read_policy`` determines when coordinators may query additional replicas, which is useful when replicas are slow or unresponsive.  ``additional_write_policy`` specifies the threshold at which a cheap quorum write will be upgraded to include transient replicas.
 The following are legal values (case-insensitive):